-810. While 50% shall be the rule, it is necessarv not to put out of consideration certain extraordinarv situations inherent in the great of this diversity country and the people.
-It might happen that in farflung and remote areas the population inhabiting might, those areas on of account their being put of the mainstream of national life and in peculiar view of conditions to and characteristical to them, need to be in different treated а way, some relaxation in this strict rule may become imperative.
+810. While 50% shall be the rule, it is necessarv not to put out consideration certain extraordinary situations inherent in the great of this diversity country and people.
+It might happen that in farflung and remote areas the population inhabiting might, those areas of account their being put of the mainstream of national life and in peculiar view of conditions to characteristical to them, need to be in different treated a way, some relaxation in this strict rule may become imperative.
 In doing SO, extreme caution is to be exercised and a special case made out."

-44. We believe that the case of Panchavats in Scheduled Areas is а fit case that warrants exceptional treatment with regard reservations.
-The rationale behind to imposing an upper ceiling of 50% in reservations for higher education and public emplovment cannot be readily political the domain of extended to representation at the Panchayat-level in Scheduled Areas.
-With respect to education employment, parity is and maintained between the total number of reserved and unreserved seats in order to maintain а pragmatic balance between the affirmative action measures and considerations of merit."
+44. We believe that the case of Panchavats Scheduled Areas is a fit case warrants exceptional treatment with regard reservations.
+The rationale behind imposing an upper ceiling of 50% reservations for higher education public emplovment cannot be readily political the domain of extended to representation at the Panchayat-level Scheduled Areas.
+With respect to education employment, parity İS maintained between the total number of reserved and unreserved seats in order to maintain pragmatic balance between the affirmative action measures and considerations merit."

 This Court carved out one more exceptional 212. circumstance which may fit in extraordinary situations as contemplated by paragraph 810 in the Indra Sawhney's case.
 We may also notice that the Constitution Bench of this Court in K. Krishna Murthy and others versus Union of India and another, (2010) 7 SCC 202.
-In paragraph 82(iv) applied 50 percent ceiling in vertical reservation in favour of Caste/Scheduled Scheduled Tribe/ Other Backward Class in context of local self government.
+In paragraph 82(iv) applied 50 percent ceiling in vertical reservation in favour of Caste/Scheduled Scheduled Tribe/ 0ther Backward Class in context of local self government.
 However, it was held that exception can be made in order to safeguard the interest of Scheduled Tribes located in Scheduled Area.
-Paragraph 82(iv) is as follows: - judgment of this Court in Union of India and others
+Paragraph 82(iv) is as follows: - judgment of this Court in Union of India and others\\Rakesh Kumar(supra)\ in paragraph 67, which is to the following effect: -

 "82.(iv) The upper ceiling of 50% vertical reservations in favour of SCs/STs/OBCs should not be breached in the context of local self-government.
-Exceptions can only made order to safeguard be in the interests of the Scheduled Tribes in the their matter of representation in panchayats located in the Scheduled Areas."
+Exceptions can only made order to safequard in interests of the Scheduled Tribes in the their matter of representation panchayats located in the Scheduled Areas."

-213. The judgment of the Constitution Bench in the above case had approved the Three-Judge Bench following effect: -
+213. The judgment of the Constitution Bench in the above case had approved the Three-Judge Bench